natelgrw/GANA_circuit_data/README.md

-# Circuit data for GANA
+# GANA Circuit Data
-## GANA: Graph Convolutional Network Based Automated Netlist Annotation for Analog Circuits
+## GANA: Graph Convolutional Network Based Automated Netlist Annotation For Analog Circuits

 The code in this repository reads multiple OTA circuits graphs and processs them to prepare inputs for GNN.